Search for the decay $B^{0}\rightarrow K^{\ast 0}\tau^{+}\tau^{-}$ at the Belle experiment

 Systematic uncertainties on the number of background events, the signal reconstruction efficiency, and number of $B\bar{B}$ pairs arise from several sources and affect the branching fraction upper limit.
-Statistical uncertainty on the selection efficiency due to limited MC sample size is estimated to be 5.2\%.
-The uncertainty associated with the $B_{\rm tag}$ efficiency is 4.6\%, which is estimated using various decays as studied in Ref.~\cite{tag_eff_corr}.
+The uncertainty on number of $B\bar{B}$ pairs is 1.8\%.
+The statistical uncertainty on the selection efficiency due to limited MC sample size is estimated to be 4.0\%.
+The uncertainty associated with the $B_{\rm tag}$ efficiency is 5.1\%, which is estimated using various decays as studied in Ref.~\cite{tag_eff_corr}.
 Tracking uncertainty is assigned to be 1.4\% for the four $B_{\rm sig}$ charged tracks.
+The uncertainty due to the charged track selection is estimated to be 4.1\%.
 Particle identification impacts $K^{\ast 0}$ reconstruction and signal mode separation, hence the uncertainties from electron, muon, and pion identification are weighted following their fraction in the signal mode.
 The total particle identification uncertainty is 2.55\%.
 The difference in reconstruction efficiency for $\pi^{0}$ and $K_{S}^{0}$ leads to a systematic uncertainty in application of the corresponding vetoes.
 Their uncertainties are estimated to be 0.17\% and 1.56\% for $\pi^{0}$ and $K_{S}^{0}$, respectively.
-The total systematic uncertainty is 7.88\% calculated by summing the above uncertainties in quadrature.
+The uncertainty on the branching fraction of $\tau$ is 0.57\%.
+The total systematic uncertainty is 8.5\% calculated by summing the above uncertainties in quadrature.

+The systematic uncertainty due to the statistical error of the PDF templates is estimated by varying bin contents of the templates following the Poisson distribution and repeating the fit to the data.
+This step is repeated 1000 times for each of the PDF.
+The standard deviation of the number of signal distribution obtained from the fits is considered as systematics uncertainty.
+The total uncertainty is 4.59 events.

 The signal yield obtained from the extended maximum-likelihood fit is translated into an upper limit on the $B\rightarrow K^{\ast 0} \tau^{+}\tau^{-}$ branching fraction using the CLs method \cite{CLs, asymptotic_cal}.
 We account for statistical and systematic uncertainties on the number of background events and signal efficiencies by modeling them as Gaussian functions with standard deviations given by their uncertainties.
-Our observed upper limit on the $B\rightarrow K^{\ast 0} \tau^{+}\tau^{-}$ branching fraction is $2.0\times 10^{-3}$ at 90\% CL.
+Our observed upper limit on the $B\rightarrow K^{\ast 0} \tau^{+}\tau^{-}$ branching fraction is $3.1\times 10^{-3}$ at 90\% CL.